dparicio/Temporal-Fusion-Transformers/README.md

 ```

 ## Train
-To train the model, modify the parameters in `config.yaml` as needed and run:
+To train the model, modify the parameters in `config.yaml` (it contains both dataset structure and model hyperparameters) as needed and run:
 ```bash
 python train.py
 ```